harshvardhan/SgMobileData/README.md

 ### Functionality
 The app is composed of one screen.

 #### ResultFragment
 Allows you to browse through the yearly records of Mobile data consumption in Singapore.

-Each result from API call is kept in the database in `Result` table where the list of repository IDs are denormalized into a single column.
+Each result from API call is kept in the database in `Result` table.
 The actual `Repo` instances live in the `Repo` table.

-Each time a new page is fetched, the same `RepoSearchResult` record in the Database is updated with the new list of repository ids.

 **NOTE** The UI currently loads all `Repo` items at once, which would not perform well on lower end devices.
 Instead of manually writing lazy adapters, we've decided to wait until the built in support in Room is released.

-#### RepoFragment
-This fragment displays the details of a repository and its contributors.
-#### UserFragment
-This fragment displays a user and their repositories.

 ### Building
 You can open the project in Android studio and press run.